+Behaviour Consequence

-Behaviour Consequence LOW LEVEL BEHAVIOUR Unkind words Interrupting lessons Interrupting the person who is speaking Rudeness towards others Not following instructions Play fighting/horseplay Prodding, pushing, pinching Teasing 5-10-minute restorative conversation in own time (e.g., break/lunch) and repair.
+Unkind words Interrupting lessons Interrupting the person who is speaking Rudeness towards others Not following instructions Play fighting/horseplay Prodding, pushing, pinching Teasing 5-10-minute restorative conversation in own time (e.g., break/lunch) and repair.
 Examples of repair may involve apologising to somebody, completing any missed work, writing a letter.

-EXTREME/SEVERE LEVEL BEHAVIOUR Physical assault against a pupil or adult.
+EXTREME/SEVERE LEVEL BEHAVIOUR

+Physical assault against a pupil or adult.
 Verbal abuse or threatening behaviour against a pupil or adult.
 Verbal abuse including a profanity against a pupil or adult.
 Removal from the classroom (see 'Managing severe/extreme behaviour' subheading on page 9) Racist abuse Abuse against sexual orientation or gender reassignment Abuse relating to disability Swearing Aggressive, homophobic, or racist language Stealing Spitting Throwing objects Damaging property Leaving the learning area without permission Continued defiance when faced with reasonable requests and failure to follow adult instruction Time will be taken to unpick the behaviour and the reasons behind it.
 Where there is intent, at least 15 minutes detention during next break or lunch.
 During this time the behaviour will also be discussed, and any missed learning will be completed.
 No after-school clubs to be attended.
 Parents will be asked to attend school to discuss behaviour and review meetings will be arranged.
-It appropriate, a behaviour contract will be developed.
+If appropriate, a behaviour contract will be developed.
 These behaviours may also lead to suspension/exclusion (see below).

+SUSPENSION/EXCLUSION

+- Serious incidents

+- Bullying

-SUSPENSION/EXCLUSION Serious incidents Bullying Use, or threat of use, of an offensive weapon or prohibited school's behaviour policy Evacuation of class due to unsafe behaviour of pupil(s) d item that has been prohibited by our
+- Use, or threat of use, of an offensive weapon or prohibited item that has been prohibited by our school's behaviour policy

-- Evacuation of class due to unsafe behaviour of pupil(s) - Health and Safety Risk
+- Evacuation of class due to unsafe behaviour of pupil(s)

+- Health and Safety Risk